wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## [Item](https://www.wikidata.org/wiki/Help:Items)

-In Wikidata, Items are used to represent all the things in human knowledge, including topics, concepts, and objects.
+In Wikidata or any other WikibaseRepo instance, Items are used to represent all the things in human knowledge, including topics, concepts, and objects.
 For example, the "1988 Summer Olympics", "love", "Elvis Presley", and "gorilla" are all Items in Wikidata.

+The terms "Wikibase Item" and "Wikidata Item" are used interchangeably throughout the documentation.
+They are the same thing that lives in different contexts - Wikidata or another WikibaseRepo instance.

 ## [Label](https://www.wikidata.org/wiki/Help:Label)